opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 - Add a detector from a visualization workflow.
 - Add a monitor from a visualiztiona workflow.

-Note that currently only y-axis metric aggregations and x-axis date histogram aggregations are supported.
+Note that currently only y-axis metric (count, min, max, etc.) aggregations and x-axis date histogram aggregations are supported.

 ### Creating a monitor or detector